willie68/GoBlobStore/README.md

  apikey: X-mcs-apikey
 ```

-## JWT Tenant discovery and Authorisation
+## JWT Tenant discovery and Authorization

 Normally the tenant for the blob storage is discovered by a seperate header.
-(As you can read in the chapter Headermapping).
+(As you can read in the chapter Header mapping).
 If you are using JWT for authentication/authorization, the Tenant can be discovered by an extra claim on the jwt.
 Simply activate jwt authentication with

 ```yaml
 auth: